lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 ==Module testing:== tests across individual units ==Integration testing:== ensures that interfaces between units have consistent assumptions and communicate correctly ==Acceptance/system testing:== tests to see if the integrated program meets its specifications

+### Continuous Integration
+- As changes happen to different code branches in a repo, run a battery of automated tests

+### Classifications of tests
+- There are multiple levels of coverage that can be obtained (C0 most common, statement coverage.
+Is every statement of the code executed once by the test suite?)

+**S0:** Every method called
+**S1:** Every method from every call site
+**C0:** Every statement
+**C1:** Every branch in both directions
+	- Both parts of if/else
+**C1+decision:** Every sub-expression in conditional **C2:** Every path (difficult, and disagreement on how useful)

+### Other
+==Mutation testing:== deliberately changing code at runtime to make sure that it will fail ==Fuzz testing:== Throw random input at the code, tests apps the way it wasn't meant to be used
+	- 🌎 Microsoft found that this found 20% of crash bugs ==DU-coverage:== is every pair (`define x/use x`) executed?
+==Black box vs. white box:== About the kind of assumptions you make during testing
+- Being oblivious of the internals or be aware and try to exploit/break it

 ## Testing practices
 Tests should be "FIRST:"